advancedAgritek-BB/coinTrader2.0/README.md

 `scalp_timeframe` sets the candle interval specifically for the micro_scalp and bounce_scalper strategies while `timeframe` covers all other analysis.

-When `use_websocket` is enabled the bot relies on `ccxt.pro` for realtime streaming data.
-Install it alongside the other requirements or disable websockets if you do not have access to `ccxt.pro`.
+When `use_websocket` is enabled the bot uses a dedicated Kraken WebSocket client for realtime streaming data.
+Disable websockets if you do not need this functionality.
 When OHLCV streaming returns fewer candles than requested the bot calculates how many bars are missing and fetches only that remainder via REST.
 This adaptive limit keeps history current without waiting for a full response.